 - Addressing disaster and climate-related human mobility

-The LiD Grant Facility’s flexible structure ensures it is agile and responsive, reinforcing the humanitarian-development-peace nexus.
-It contributes to and aligns with existing global efforts, drawing on the expertise of numerous actors, which in turn informs the strategic direction and the overall work of the facility.
+The LiD Grant Facility’s flexible structure ensured it was agile and responsive, reinforcing the humanitarian-development-peace nexus.
+It contributed to and aligned with existing global efforts, drawing on the expertise of numerous actors, which in turn informed the strategic direction and the overall work of the facility.

 Operational structure

-The LiD Grant Facility Project Steering Committee (PSC), made up of representatives from both the European Commission and UNOPS, is supported by a global Advisory Board (AB) made up of expert representatives from displacement and development-focused entities.
-A local advisory structure is being created to support the PSC, AB and the Facility’s implementing partners throughout implementation.
-A wider group of stakeholders are also regularly consulted as part of the establishment and implementation of the Facility’s work.
+The LiD Grant Facility Project Steering Committee (PSC) was made up of representatives from both the European Commission and UNOPS, and was supported by a global Advisory Board (AB) made up of expert representatives from displacement and development-focused entities.
+A local advisory structure was created to support the PSC, AB and the Facility’s implementing partners throughout implementation.
+A wider group of stakeholders were also regularly consulted as part of the establishment and implementation of the Facility’s work.

-UNOPS is responsible for the management of the facility.
-The European Commission funds the project and is responsible for the strategic direction and funding allocation for the facility.
+UNOPS was responsible for the management of the facility.
+The European Commission funded the project and was responsible for the strategic direction and funding allocation for the facility.

 The Lives in Dignity Grant Facility Strategy

-The Lives in Dignity Grant Facility strategy was built on the foundations of global policy frameworks and has been driven by an international and multidisciplinary consultative process.
-The flexible structure assures it is agile and responsive, reinforcing the humanitarian-development-peace nexus.
+The Lives in Dignity Grant Facility strategy was built on the foundations of global policy frameworks and was driven by an international and multidisciplinary consultative process.
+The flexible structure ensured it was agile and responsive, reinforcing the humanitarian-development-peace nexus.
 The full strategy is available in English, French and Spanish.